-- a) Whether the provision of access and on-site manoeuvring areas associated with the activity, including vehicle loading and servicing deliveries, affects the safety, efficiency, accessibility (including for people with limited mobility) of the site, and the land transport network (including considering the network classification of the frontage road). - b) Whether the design and layout of the proposed activity promotes opportunities for travel other than private cars, including by providing safe and convenient access for travel using more active modes. - c) Whether the ITA has been prepared by a suitably qualified and experienced transport specialist. - d) Whether there are any effects from the anticipated trip generation and how they are to be mitigated where activities will generate more than 250hvm/d. - e) Having particular regard to the level of additional traffic generated by the activity, whether measures are proposed to adequately mitigate the actual or potential effects from the anticipated trip generation (for all transport modes) from the proposed activity, including consideration of cumulative effects with other activities in the vicinity, proposed infrastructure, and construction work associated with the activity.
+- a) Whether the provision of access and on-site manoeuvring areas associated with the activity, including vehicle loading and servicing deliveries, affects the safety, efficiency, accessibility (including for people whose mobility is restricted) of the site, and the land transport network (including considering the network classification of the frontage road). - b) Whether the design and layout of the proposed activity promotes opportunities for travel other than private cars, including by providing safe and convenient access for travel using more active modes. - c) Whether the ITA has been prepared by a suitably qualified and experienced transport specialist. - d) Whether there are any effects from the anticipated trip generation and how they are to be mitigated where activities will generate more than 250hvm/d. - e) Having particular regard to the level of additional traffic generated by the activity, whether measures are proposed to adequately mitigate the actual or potential effects from the anticipated trip generation (for all transport modes) from the proposed activity, including consideration of cumulative effects with other activities in the vicinity, proposed infrastructure, and construction work associated with the activity.

-10.10.2 Parking and Loading Space Requirements and Design, and On-Site Manoeuvring
+10.10.1 Parking and Loading Space Requirements and Design, and On-Site Manoeuvring

-- a) Whether it is physically practicable to provide the parking or loading spaces on the site, in terms of the existing location of buildings, access or driveways to the road, topography and utility location. - b) Whether there is an adequate alternative supply of the required off-street loading spaces in the immediate vicinity.
-(In such a situation the Council may require the use of alternative loading spaces to be secured in some manner.) - c) Whether there is a public carpark or other convenient mobility parking solution in the immediate vicinity that has available parking for people with limited mobility, and is easily accessible to the site.
-(In such a situation the Council may require the alternative mobility parking spaces to be secured in some manner.) - d) Whether a demonstrably less than normal incidence of parking for people with limited mobility, or loading will be generated by the proposal. - e) Whether an adverse effect on the character and amenity of the surrounding area will occur as a result of not providing the required loading space/s on the site. - f) The extent to which the safety and efficiency of the surrounding roading network, would be adversely affected by loading vehicles parking or manoeuvring on the road/s. - g) Any cumulative effect of the lack of on-site parking for people with limited mobility, cycle parking and loading spaces in conjunction with other activities in the vicinity, especially those also not providing the required number of spaces. - h) The extent to which the safety of pedestrians, both on and off the site will be affected. - i) The extent to which alternative and convenient cycle parking is available within the vicinity of the site. - j) The extent to which the nature of the activity has less demand for cycle parking than anticipated by the Plan requirements. - k) Any potential adverse effects on the safety and security of people and vehicles using the facility. - I) The extent to which there will be any adverse effect on the safety and efficiency of the frontage road. - m) The extent to which any reduction in the design characteristics will result in the parking and loading area and/or access/driveways and manoeuvring areas being impractical, inconvenient or unsafe to be used by vehicles, cyclists or pedestrians.
+- a) Whether it is physically practicable to provide the required-parking or loading spaces on the site, in terms of the existing location of buildings, access or driveways to the road, topography and utility location. - b) Whether there is an adequate alternative supply of the required off-street parking for people with disabilities or loading spaces in the immediate vicinity.
+(In general on-street parking for people with disabilities is not considered an acceptable alternative.)(In such a situation the Council may require the use of alternative loading spaces to be secured in some manner.) - c) Whether there is another site a public carpark or other convenient mobility parking solution in the immediate vicinity that has available parking for people with disabilities limited mobility, and is easily accessible to the site.or loading spaces which are not required at the same time as the proposed activity.
+(In such a situation the Council may require the alternative mobility parking or loading spaces to be secured in some manner.) - d) Whether a demonstrably less than normal incidence of parking for people with disabilitieslimited mobility, or loading will be generated by the proposal.

+e) Whether an adverse effect on the character and amenity of the surrounding area will occur as a result of not providing the required loading space/s on the site.

+e)f) The extent to which the safety and efficiency of the surrounding roading network, would be adversely affected by loading vehicles parking or manoeuvring on the road/s.

+f)g) Any cumulative effect of the lack of on-site parking for people with disabilities limited mobility, cycle parking and loading spaces in conjunction with other activities in the vicinity, especially those also not providing the required number of spaces.